 So, that concludes our list of the best homestays in Osaka.
 We’re sure you’ll agree that there’s a lot to choose from!
 Whether you want a traditional tatami mat room, a friendly family welcome, or to cuddle up with some cute cats, there’s a homestay in Osaka for you!

 We just hope you’re not overwhelmed by how much choice we’ve given you… sorry not sorry!
 If that’s the case, just scroll back up to the top of the page and pick our favourite homestay in Osaka.
 That’s Ken House Osaka Castle!
 It’s the best combination of value for money, an awesome location, and a sweet and friendly homestay host!

 Now that we’ve helped you plan your trip to Osaka, let us wish you a fun and safe trip to Japan.

-And don’t forget to sort your travel insurance before heading to Osaka!
-We’ve put together a roundup of the best travel insurance for backpackers – check it out here, or if you’re low on time, get a quote from World Nomads, our favorite travel insurance provider.
+And don’t forget to sort Travel Insurance for your trip!
+We’ve put together a roundup of Travel Insurance for backpackers – check it out here, or if you’re low on time, get a quote from World Nomads, our favorite travel insurance provider.